bellatl/bell-portfolio/data/blog/pragmatic-programming-traits-for-web-development.md

 ---
-tags: ["Best Practices"]
+tags: ['Best Practices']

 draft: false

 title: Pragmatic Programming Traits for Web Development
 summary: Uncover the traits of a Pragmatic Programmer and learn how to apply them in web development using React and TypeScript examples.
 date: 2024-02-08
-images: ["/thumbnails/pragmatic-programming-traits-for-web-development.png"]
+images: ['/thumbnails/pragmatic-programming-traits-for-web-development.png']
 ---

 ## What is Pragmatic Programming?